duarte152/andy-dashboard/emails_supervisores_uk.md

 ## EMAIL 2 - Dr. Ana Luisa Neves (Imperial College London) 🔥

 **Para:** ana.luisa.neves14@imperial.ac.uk
-**Assunto:** Prospective MPhil/PhD Applicant - Digital Health Implementation in Clinical Settings | Imperial 2027
+**Assunto:** Prospective MRes Student - Digital Health Implementation in Clinical Settings | Imperial 2027

 ---

 Dear Dr. Neves,

-I am writing to inquire about the possibility of pursuing an MPhil or PhD under your supervision at Imperial College London, with a potential start in 2027.
+I am writing to inquire about the possibility of pursuing an MRes under your supervision at Imperial College London, with a potential start in 2027.

 My name is Thiago Rocha Duarte, currently working as Product Specialists & Product Enablement Lead at Laudite, a HealthTech SaaS company in the medical imaging and clinical reporting space.
 Over four years, I have developed a practitioner's understanding of what it takes for digital health tools to actually work in clinical environments - not just to function technically, but to change behaviour, integrate into workflows, and deliver the outcomes they were designed to produce.